CroquetMickael/specflow-emulator/docs/docs/Features/shared-step.md

   }
 ```

-Sometimes, you will have a lot more scenario case, using this method, it's painfull for the readibility, finding the function, where it have been declared etc...
+Sometimes, you will have a lot more scenario case.
+Using this method is painfull for the readibility, finding the function, where it have been declared, etc.

 With `specflow-emulator`, you will just have to declare one time your steps, like this :